sml156/when_pigs_fly/README.md

 # when_pigs_fly
 PiHole Whitelist

-Note:

-I made this whitelist for me, anyone reading this should make their own based on their browsing habbits.
+Note:I made this whitelist for me, anyone reading this should make their own based on their browsing habbits.

 # Update addlists